dsheperd/SIEM-Homelab/README.md

 1. Within Sentinel, create a new Workbook

-2. Delete the prepopulated elements and add a “Query” element
+2. Delete the pre-populated elements and add a “Query” element

 3. Go to the advanced editor tab, copy and paste the JSON code below: